Composite Teeth vs Dental Implants: Your Guide to Modern Dental Restoration

 The Composite Bonding Procedure

-3. Application: The resin is applied in layers and shaped to achieve the desired form
+3. Application: The resin is applied in layers and shaped to achieve the desired form and function.

-5. Polishing: The bonded tooth is polished to match the shine of your natural teeth
+5. Polishing: The bonded tooth is polished to match the shine of your natural teeth.

 Maintenance and Longevity